• Why you crave certain foods?

 • If the vitamin supplements you take are effective for you?

 Using the latest discoveries in genetic research, the AGS Health & Wellness Test profiles and analyzes many of the variations that make your genome unique in terms of optimal health and athletic performance.

 You will discover what diet and exercises are best for you, find out which nutrients you may be deficient in, and learn about your appetite and food sensitivities.
 Possessing the knowledge of your genetic information can empower you to make informed decisions about your body and lifestyle.

-AGS Health and Wellness Genetic Test, examines the following, which are influenced by your genes:
+AGS Health & Wellness Genetic Test, examines the following, which are influenced by your genes:

 We are all unique genetically.
 Your genes can explain why you react differently to exercise regimens and essential nutrients such as carbohydrates, fats, proteins and vitamins.
 Your genes also determine your taste perception, food preferences, satiety responsiveness and metabolism.